 mTDS is one of the assistive technology that helps severely paralyzed (quadriplegic) people to improve their daily life like driving the wheelchair, interacting with the environment (turning off or on light, air condition etc), operating a computer or phone using their combined speech, tongue, and head motion simultaneously or sequentially.

-My job includes developing hardware, firmware, signal processing, running the human trial to evaluate the system performance and statistical analysis of those data.
+My job includes developing hardware from the scratch, firmware, signal processing, running the human trial to evaluate the system performance and statistical analysis of those data.
 Some of my designs are shown in the following figure:

 This figure is showing a complete multimodal tongue drive system (mTDS).
 This system has the capabilities to use tongue commands to do mouse clicks, speech recognition to speech type and head tracking to navigate the mouse cursor.
 It can help quadriplegic people to do their daily computer task as well as drive a wheelchair using their tongue.
 A demo video link is given below: